 Injured Animals, Wildlife and Pest Control

-Injured Domestic Animals:
+Injured or Sick Domestic Animals

-- A bat where there is possible rabies exposure to humans or pets.
+- A bat, where there is possible rabies exposure to humans or pets.